 2. Is it a group project?
 Next, consider group projects.
 It can often be difficult to get group members together for a meeting, so this is one of the first things you want to schedule.
 Try to meet at least once a week until the project is done.
 Some group projects can be done by dividing up the work among you, but it’s still important to have one meeting before you present, and to keep in touch with your group members.
 Make sure two people aren’t covering the same topic, and that you know who’s sharing what.

-3. How will it take, is it difficult, does it involve a lot of research?
+3. How long will it take, is it difficult, and does it involve a lot of research?
 Will you have to go to the library to order a book?
-Difficult and time consuming.
 Difficult and time consuming projects should be your next priority.
 Don’t underestimate how much time research can take!

 Try to consider these four things as you prioritize your essays and final projects.
 They’ll help you get everything done well and on time.
 Good luck!